Tiger Woods Fast Facts

 July 20, 2016 - It is announced that Woods will miss the PGA Championship due to his continued recovery from back surgery.
 This marks the first time in his career that he has missed all four major championships.

-December 4, 2016 - Woods finishes 14 shots behind the winner in the Hero World Challenge, his first competitive event in over a year.
+December 4, 2016 - Woods finishes 14 shots behind the winner in the Hero World Challenge, his first competitive event in more than a year.

 May 29, 2017 - Woods is arrested on suspicion of DUI in Jupiter, Florida.
 He says in a statement that he had "an unexpected reaction to prescribed medications" and that alcohol was not involved.